Seattle Motorcycle Accident Lawyer

 How Can Our Motorcycle Accident Attorneys Help?

-In any accident involving two motor vehicles, the insurance company representing the negligent driver is likely to try and point at least some of the blame for the accident on the injury victim.
+In any accident involving two motor vehicles, the insurance company representing the negligent driver is likely to try and point at least some blame for the accident on the injury victim.
 This tactic is even more likely to occur in the case of a collision between the negligent driver of a car and a motorcycle accident victim.
 Motorcycles have a reputation in the public imagination for being fast and highly maneuverable, giving the impression that they could easily be involved in an accident.
 Even worse, motorcycle riders themselves are often thought of as reckless or even outlaws.
 At Emerald Law Group, we know this isn’t the case and that the truth is most motorcycle riders are responsible, skilled, experienced and trained riders who probably put more time and effort into learning to ride safely than most automobile drivers do.

 Our Seattle motorcycle accident lawyers take the time to thoroughly investigate the accident.
 We know what to look for when it comes to determining fault and other important factors related to a personal injury claim.
 We gather the facts, apply the law, and present a solid case that proves who was to blame.
 We trust insurance company claims adjusters, and ultimately juries, to make decisions based on clearly demonstrated facts and not unfounded bias.